blueag8/Super-Scholar/README.md

 Gitpod

 **Testing**
-Testing was achieved by using DevTools and the console.log.
-In addition, I found it helpful to use the "TryIt  Editor" provided by the W3Schools learning environments.
+Testing was achieved by using DevTools and the console log.
+I also found it helpful to use the "TryIt  Editor" provided by W3School.
 Playing the game myself and inviting family and friends to play the game and provide "User" feedback.

 *Bugs & issues faced*